 Two women were walking home in Calgary AL when a man, posing as a gentlemanly guardian, offered to escort them even though the women repeatedly insisted they did not need his help.
 As they reached a dark area, he ran off with their purses.

 Frankie was walking past a tavern late one night when a pretty woman staggered out the door and asked him to walk her home since she’d had too much to drink.
 Frankie was escorting her past an alley when two men suddenly appeared.
 She instantly sobered up as her partners mugged Frankie.
-A damsel in distress is an age-old lure known as a "honey trap."
+A damsel in distress is an age-old lure known as a "honey trap" to target men.
 Different versions target female victims.

 Don’t give directions.
 Just say, “Sorry, I don’t know.”
 Or keep a safe distance (at least six feet) from any stranger and don’t turn your back to them while pointing out directions.
 Many crimes begin with initially non-threatening conversation.
-For outdoor safety, especially beware of any physical interaction, like stepping close to look at his map or paper with an address, etc. Stay at least six feet away.Some muggers act like homeless people, approach someone, ask for some change, make some small talk.
-When unsuspecting people try to help, it suddenly becomes a violent robbery.
+For outdoor safety, especially beware of any physical interaction, like stepping close to look at his map or paper with an address, etc. Stay at least six feet away (though that's no guarantee).Some muggers act like homeless people, approach someone, ask for some change, make some small talk.
+When friendly, sympathetic people try to help, it suddenly becomes a violent robbery.